6. Crop Production

 Equation 6.16where:

-is the dry matter yield of the harvested crop product (kg ha–1.
-Equation 6.1).
+is the dry matter content in the harvested products (fruits) (kg DM ha–1).
+See Equation 6.1.

-is the ratio of leaf to fruit biomass.
+is the ratio of leaf to fruit biomass (unitless).

-is the C:N ratio of leaf litters, with a default value of 30.
+is the C:N ratio of leaf litters (kg C kg–1 N), with a default value of 30.

 - Dead fruits